COVID-19's Final Act And Epilogue (NYSE:AM)

 MLPs and MLP Closed End Funds are compelling:

 MLPs are logical investments.
-MLPs are inexpensive and still recovering from the COVID-19 equity market collapse and the March 9th 24% crash in WTI and Brent oil prices.
+MLPs are inexpensive and still recovering from the COVID-19 equity market collapse and the March 9th 24% crash in WTI and Brent crude oil prices.
 The MLP sector experienced extreme undervaluations from oversold conditions from a financial perfect storm of forced liquidations by leveraged closed end MLP funds, collapsing oil prices and crashing equity market prices.

-Midstream energy MLPs are fee based businesses, whose operating earnings are tied to volumes not the commodity price.
+Midstream energy MLPs are fee based businesses, whose operating earnings are tied to volumes--which tend to be very stable--not the commodity price.
 The March perfect storm of panicked and forced selling created a rare opportunity to buy solid businesses at extreme undervaluations.
-MLP closed end funds, in particular, traded to 30-50% discounts to the liquidation value or NAV of portfolios of defensive high yielding Master Limited Partnerships.
+MLP closed end funds, in particular, traded to 30-50% discounts to the liquidation value (or NAV) of portfolios of defensive high yielding Master Limited Partnerships.

 Source: Macrotrends.com and Alerian.com